ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

 You can install this cert-manager command line tool in a `kubectl` client system like the one configured in the [**G026** chapter](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md) as follows:

-1. From the [cert-manager command line tool GitHub releases page](https://github.com/cert-manager/cmctl/releases), download the `tar.gz` file that corresponds to the cert-manager version you installed in your cluster and to your `kubectl` client system:
+1. From the [cert-manager command line tool GitHub releases page](https://github.com/cert-manager/cmctl/releases), download the `tar.gz` file of the latest release available (v2.3.0 when writing this):

     ~~~sh
     $ wget https://github.com/cert-manager/cmctl/releases/download/v2.3.0/cmctl_linux_amd64.tar.gz -O $HOME/bin/cmctl_linux_amd64.tar.gz